 “If you don’t go to classes, you shouldn’t be paying to stay here like it’s a goddamn hotel.
 You could do everything you’re doing here at home.”

 “Home?
 Well, writing is a North Hamster thing.
 Makes me feel at home.”

 “Yeah, Glassy you and Salinger.”

-“Me and JD were like this, dude!” she quipped, pressing her middle finger against her index and wrapping them tightly.
-Then she started, mouth opened in well-rehearsed shock, reversing the position of the supine digit so her pointer was on top pushing rhythmically down against its uncomfortable partner.
+Feigning a karate chop and flapping her fingers under his nose, she quipped, “Me and JD were like this, dude!”
+She pressed her middle finger against her index and wrapped them together tightly.
+Then she started, mouth opened in well-rehearsed shock, reversing the position of the supine digit so that her pointer was on top pushing rhythmically down against its uncomfortable partner.
 Pausing to affect another eye-popping stage gasp, she flipped both fingers again and again before finally covering them protectively with a draping palm.
 She fluttered her lids in mock modesty.

 “Right.
 They say he liked young ones.”